 The history of the American Revolution really begins with the French & Indian War (1754-63), without which no rebellion would have taken place when it did.
 We read about the French & Indian War at the end of Chapter 3.
 The British took over North America at the end of the war, ruling the region north of Florida and west to the Mississippi River.
 Take a look at the map above.
 Colonists wouldn’t have broken from Britain if they still needed their protection from the French (green), who’d blocked western expansion in the Ohio Valley.
 Americans and Redcoats fought together against the French but, as the saying goes, familiarity breeds contempt, and colonial militia resented the contempt of their superiors in the British military.
 More importantly, some colonists didn’t think that they needed the British anymore and the population inhabiting these growing, resource-rich colonies was virtually self-selected for rebellion against authority, many of its settlers having emigrated from the British Isles to seek greater freedom.
 They bristled under British attempts to keep them near the East Coast and quarreled over financial issues regarding taxes and trade.
-By 1763, it was time to dust off the Join or Die cartoon Ben Franklin had drawn up in 1755 to rally colonists on behalf of the British against the French; but, this time, they were rallying against their own rulers.
+By 1763, it was time to dust off the Join, or Die. woodcut Ben Franklin had printed in 1754 to rally colonists on behalf of the British against the French; but, this time, they were rallying against their own rulers.

 After the French & Indian War, the British tried and failed to defuse Indian conflict along the frontier by drawing a Proclamation Line down the spine of the Appalachian Range (red line above), barring settlement west of that boundary.
 The British were overextended financially and geographically after their win over France and they wanted to push more settlers along a north-south axis to Anglicize French Canada (make it more English) and establish a claim to Florida.
 The border wasn’t effective in keeping settlers like Daniel Boone from going west and caused resentment among those who suspected that the British were trying to hem them in so as to better control and tax them.
 Fighting Indians along this frontier during Pontiac’s War of 1763 galvanized settlers even more, forging unity they later employed against the British.